-Pursuit Minerals immediate strategy is centred on developing their northern Queensland projects: Paperbark and Bluebush and maximising both projects’ valuations through the next base metal price cycle.
+Pursuit Minerals immediate strategy is centred on developing its northern Queensland projects: Paperbark and Bluebush and exploring for vanadium within its Scandinavian projects.